TIY-Austin-Front-End-Engineering/angular-repeat/README.md

 ## Normal Mode
+Clone this repository and follow the instructions within the comments inside of the `index.html` file.
 Included in this repository is a half finished angular project with two controllers.
 Use the ng-repeat directive to display the data that has been defined in the controllers *without modifying the structure of the data.*
 * Use ng-repeat to iterate over the disney movies and put them in a table with the columns: Title and Year
 * Use ng-repeat to iterate over the student names and put them in an unordered list
 * Use ng-repeat to iterate over the social networks and put them in an ordered list of anchor tags